Best Of18 min read

 Verdict — Best Email Marketing Platforms for AI Businesses by Use Case

 My hot take: Most AI businesses are seriously underusing their email marketing platform's automation capabilities.
-They set up a welcome sequence, call it done, and then wonder why their conversion rates are flat.
-The teams I've seen genuinely crush email marketing ROI almost always have 15+ active automation workflows running simultaneously — and ActiveCampaign makes it easier than anything else to build that many without bringing in a specialist.
+They set up a welcome sequence, call it done, and wonder why conversion rates are flat.
+The teams I've seen genuinely crush email marketing ROI almost always have 15+ active automation workflows running simultaneously — and ActiveCampaign makes that easier than anything else without needing a specialist.
 The welcome sequence is table stakes, not a strategy.

 FAQ — Email Marketing Platforms for AI Businesses 2026